-- Do not combine groups in the morning or afternoon. - You may wish to alternate drop off and pick up times for each small group to avoid a large number of people congregating outside the facility or in front of the facility. - Wash hands or use hand sanitizer before and after signing in and out.
-No pen should be shared.
-Parents should use their own pen when signing in.
-If check-in is electronic, provide alcohol wipes and frequently clean the screens or keyboards.
+- Do not combine groups in the morning or afternoon. - You may wish to alternate drop off and pick up times for each small group to avoid a large number of people congregating outside the facility or in front of the facility. - Washing hands or using hand sanitizer before and after signing in and out is encouraged.
+Extra pens will be provided so that parents can avoid sharing pens when signing in / out.
+If check-in is electronic, frequently clean the screens or keyboards.